danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 ![Lab10022](Media/lab10022.png)

 Look at the Actual Number of Rows and the Estimated Number of Rows.
-The estiamtion is closer to reality
+The estimation is closer to reality

 You can check the Message tab to see which histograms were loaded.
 Notice that the filtered statistic for April 2016 was loaded